 The Tribbles helped identify a villain, so they had value, but it didn’t really make up for their limitations.
 The low-code tools that you find in reports or touted by venture capitalists as the hottest tech item on earth have value, too.
 Most might help you build a prototype or even version 1 of your virtual care app really fast.
 However, they don’t offer an easy path to making the updates and changes needed for versions 2, 3, and 4.
 Why?
 Most of these low-code tools are not platforms.
 To deliver anything after version 1 of your app, a glorified visual development tool won’t cut it.

-A Modern Application Platform: So Much More than Low-Code
+A High-Performance Low-Code: So Much More than Low-Code

 In the LCAP MQ, Gartner shared its definition of application platforms as: